 - You’ll see the world differently.

-- You’ll see amazing views that most of the people won’t ever see.
+- You’ll see amazing views that most people won’t ever see.

-- You’ll get physically fit, lose weight, build muscles.
+- You’ll get physically fit, lose weight, and build muscles.

 - It’ll be an awesome challenge to do!

 - And more!

 I wrote an in-depth article about this, check it out!

 I know, it’s not easy.
 It’s simple, but not easy to leave everything behind and go.
 I struggled a lot.